inEmmetable/Honest-Work/content/nav-homepage/_index.md

   aspects of your workplace when seeking to make change.
 Be aware of the risks of speaking up.
 Need inspiration?
 Check out what workers have already achieved.
 three_columns_column_two_title_slide_2: How to make a change?
+three_columns_column_two_title_slide_3: The change you can make
+three_columns_column_one_title_slide_3: Workers changing the world
+three_columns_column_three_title_slide_3: How to make a change?
+three_columns_column_one_text_slide_3: History is full of examples of workers coming together to stand up for what is right.
+In 1862, mill workers in Manchester refused to touch cotton picked by US slaves.
+Australian construction workers pioneered “green bans”, refusing to build projects that would damage local environments or communities.
+  Workers at IBM, Polaroid and others challenged their companies for supplying the apartheid
+three_columns_column_two_text_slide_3: In today’s hyperconnected world, decisions made by companies and their workers can have major effects on communities at home and around the globe.
+Below are some of the biggest issues that are common to many companies today, with resources that can help you understand how your company is performing.
+On the bar to the left you can find information based on specific sectors.
+three_columns_column_three_text_slide_3: Once you’ve identified a change you’d like to try and make at your company, where do you begin?
+Company cultures differ and some issues are more sensitive than others, so think carefully about the particular aspects of your workplace when seeking to make change.
+Be aware of the risks of speaking up.
+Need inspiration?
+Check out what workers have already achieved.

 ---